Home / Talogy blog / Thriving through adversity part 8: a metaphor for personal power

 When our emotional needs are being met, we are likely to be happy and productive.
 But when our emotional needs are not being met, we may become angry, unhappy, and defensive.
 The good news is, as with all living things, we have the innate resources to help us meet our emotional needs.
 Just like a plant has roots to absorb water, leaves to filter sunlight, and bark for protection, humans, too, have the resources to meet their emotional needs.

 For instance, we have intelligence to solve problems, empathy to connect with others, and self-awareness to learn from our experiences.
-What matters is learning how to utilize our innate resources and potential to meet our essential human needs that will enable us to thrive and succeed.
+What matters is learning how to use our innate resources and potential to meet our essential human needs that will enable us to thrive and succeed.

 How to develop your personal power